 Types of Living Donor Transplant

-Living donor kidney transplant gives people suffering from chronic kidney disease or renal failure an opportunity to receive a functioning kidney from a family member, friend, or in some cases, a stranger.
-In addition to the usual compatible living donor kidney transplant, we perform:
+A living donor kidney transplant gives people suffering from chronic kidney disease or renal failure an opportunity to receive a functioning kidney from a family member, friend, or sometimes a stranger.

 - Incompatible transplant.
 NewYork-Presbyterian is one of the few institutions to offer "incompatible" kidney transplants for recipients who have anti-donor antibodies and are therefore more likely to reject a donor kidney.
 This method requires techniques and medications to reduce antibody levels in the recipients' blood to enable successful transplantation.
 Our research has shown that long-term kidney transplant survival among incompatible recipients is better than waiting on the list for a compatible deceased donor kidney.

-The Living Donor Transplant Process
+How is Living Donor Kidney Transplant Performed?

 - Pre-operative testing.
 To make sure your potential donor is compatible and fit to undergo this task, we perform a series of tests, such as a general physical exam, urine tests, blood tests, blood and tissue typing (compatibility testing), routine cancer screening, kidney function testing, and psychological examinations.

 - Donor operation.
 Living donors undergo surgery in a separate operating suite from the recipient.
-In the past 50 years, we have made significant advancements in surgical technique, which allows donors to recovery faster with smaller incisions.
+In the past 50 years, we have made significant advancements in surgical technique, which allows donors to recover faster with smaller incisions.
 Our surgeons can perform laparoscopic (minimally invasive) surgery to remove the donated kidney, which leaves one to four small incision marks.

 - Recipient operation.
 Kidney transplantation takes about two to four hours.
 In most cases, we place the new kidney into the body and do not remove the damaged kidneys.
 Damaged kidneys are removed if they are prone to infections or cause other complications.

 - Post-transplant period.
 After the surgery, we closely monitor the recipient to ensure the kidney is functioning, and the body is not rejecting the organ.
 We also place the patient on anti-rejection medication.
 After the procedure, which can last from two to four hours, patients who undergo the surgery will generally spend about three to four days in the hospital.
 They will then continue to have frequent checkups with their doctor as part of follow-up care.